 We were whisked off to the Chinatown Hotel, a surprisingly nice place with an ensuite, TV, and AC for a reasonable price, or so we thought, it’s always difficult judging the price of things when you first arrive into a new country.

 The next day was spent exploring the island.
 It’s tiny, only 8km long and only 1.6km wide, you can explore the whole town in an hour.
 The dusty roads are lined with brightly coloured houses and restaurants serving amazing (and cheap) Caribbean food.

 The locals will shout at you if you’re not relaxed enough, so don’t walk too fast.
 You can follow the main road all the way up to The Split, a great place to swim between two islands with a bar and restaurant to keep you entertained and/or drunk.

 There is little to do around the island other than eating, drinking and swimming at the split.
-You can rent kayaks and snorkels but the good snorkeling is 1.5km offshore.
+You can rent kayaks and snorkels but the good snorkelling is 1.5km offshore.
 There is also an outdoor cinema which is great if you like the feel of cockroaches caressing your skin.